wolfmanjm/kivy-smoothie-host/README.md

 ### Autostart Smoopi (Optional)

 To autostart smoopi on boot but run as the pi user follow these directions.
 (Assuming you are using stretch)...
-(if using a kivypie installation replace user pi with sysop)

 1. Install runit (sudo apt-get install runit).
 On Raspbian Stretch also do ```sudo apt-get install runit-systemd```
 2. in the /home/pi directory run ```tar xvf ./smoopi/runit-setup-stretch.tar``` (presuming you checked out the smoopi source into /home/pi/smoopi)